JaredEiesland/Curriculum-Vitae/Certifications.md

 <h2>Certified Associate in Project Management</h2>
  <p><strong>Project Management Institute</strong><br />Expires March 30, 2023<br />
- <br />Certified Associate in Project Management (CAPM) is a credential offered by the Project Management Institute (PMI).The CAPM is
+ <br />Certified Associate in Project Management (CAPM) is a credential offered by the Project Management Institute (PMI).
+The CAPM is
 an entry-level certification for project practitioners.
-Designed for those with less project experience, the CAPM is intended to demonstrate candidates' understanding of the fundamental knowledge, terminology and processes of effective project management
+Designed for those with less project experience than PMP, the CAPM is intended to demonstrate candidates' understanding of the fundamental knowledge, terminology and processes of effective project management
 <br /> For more information refer to the
  <a href="https://www.pmi.org/certifications/types/certified-associate-capm">Project Management Institute</a>